Pool Salt Calculator

 Factors We Analyze

 - Pool Volume (Gallons): The total water volume of your pool is the primary input.
-You can enter it directly if you know it, or use common sizes as a reference (a typical rectangular backyard pool holds between 10,000 and 20,000 gallons).
-A larger pool requires proportionally more salt to raise salinity, so accurate volume input is critical to avoid under- or over-salting.
+A larger pool requires proportionally more salt to raise salinity, so accurate volume input is critical to avoid under-salting or over-salting.

-- Current Salt Level (PPM): Your pool's existing salinity measured in parts per million.
-Ideal saltwater pool salinity sits between 2,700 and 3,400 PPM, with 3,200 PPM being the standard target for most salt chlorine generators (SWGs).
-You can read your current PPM using a digital salt tester, test strips, or your SWG's built-in display.
-If you're filling a brand-new pool, enter 0 PPM.
+- Current Salt Level (PPM): Your pool's existing salinity in parts per million.
+Ideal saltwater pool salinity sits between 2,700 and 3,400 PPM, with 3,200 PPM being the standard target for most salt chlorine generators.
+If you are filling a brand new pool, enter 0 PPM.

-- Target Salt Level (PPM): The PPM level you want to reach — defaulted to 3,200 PPM which is the recommended operating range for most SWG brands including Hayward, Pentair, and Jandy.
+- Target Salt Level (PPM): The PPM level you want to reach, defaulted to 3,200 PPM.
 You can adjust this if your specific salt chlorinator recommends a different target range.

-- Salt Needed (lbs): The calculator uses the standard pool chemistry formula — approximately 8.33 lbs of salt raises salinity by 1,000 PPM per 10,000 gallons — to compute the exact pounds of salt required to bridge the gap between your current and target PPM levels.
+- Salt Needed (lbs): The calculator uses the standard pool chemistry formula — approximately 8.33 lbs of salt raises salinity by 1,000 PPM per 10,000 gallons — to compute the exact pounds of salt needed to bridge the gap between your current and target PPM.
 The result accounts for your specific pool volume and salinity difference.

-- Bags of Salt: Since pool salt is sold in standard 40-lb bags at stores like Home Depot, Lowe's, and pool supply retailers across the US, the calculator converts the pound requirement into the number of 40-lb bags you need to buy — rounding up to the nearest whole bag so you never run short.
+- Bags of Salt: Since pool salt is sold in standard 40-lb bags at stores like Home Depot, Lowe's, and pool supply retailers across the US, the calculator converts the pound requirement into the number of bags you need to buy, rounding up to the nearest whole bag so you never run short.

-By combining your pool's exact volume with current and target PPM values, the calculator removes all guesswork from saltwater pool maintenance — giving you a precise salt quantity in both pounds and bags so you can head to the store with confidence and get your pool chemistry right the first time.
+By combining your pool's exact volume with your current and target PPM values, the calculator removes all guesswork from saltwater pool maintenance and gives you a precise salt quantity in both pounds and bags so you can head to the store with confidence and get your pool chemistry right the first time.

 Steps to Use

-Enter your pool's total water volume in gallons — use your pool's spec sheet or measure length × width × average depth and multiply by 7.5 for a rectangular pool
+Enter your pool's total water volume in gallons.
+Use your pool builder's spec sheet if you have it, or calculate it by multiplying length by width by average depth and then by 7.5 for a rectangular pool.

-Input your current salt level in PPM using a digital salt tester, test strips, or your salt chlorine generator's built-in reading — enter 0 if the pool is newly filled
+Input your current salt level in PPM using a digital salt tester, your salt chlorine generator's built-in display, or test strips.
+If you are filling a brand new pool for the first time, enter 0.

-Set your target PPM (default is 3,200 PPM, the ideal range for most US saltwater pools and SWG brands like Hayward, Pentair, and Jandy)
+Set your target PPM.
+The default is 3,200 PPM, the recommended operating range for most US saltwater pools and major SWG brands including Hayward, Pentair, and Jandy.
+Adjust only if your generator's manual recommends a different range.

 Frequently Asked Questions